 We used that

-Now dividing by and taking limits as
+and taking limits as

 on the right hand side we finally get the following inequality